USACE-WaterManagement/pythonCWMS/README.md

 ### Usage
 - Run `WinPython Command Prompt.exe` for command line access
 - Run `WinPython Interpreter.exe` for Python IDLE
-- Or use `start_cwms.bat` for the custom CWMS environment
+- Or use `pythonCWMS.bat` for the custom CWMS environment

 ## Development